 COVID-19 AND 2020

-Because of the coronavirus pandemic, Remembrance Day events won’t be happening as usual in 2020.
-In some cases they will be cancelled, and in other cases they will take place online.
-There may even still be a few smaller live events, although likely not for the general public to just show up at and attend.
+Because of the coronavirus pandemic, Remembrance Day events didn’t happen as usual in 2020.
+In some cases they were cancelled, and in other cases they took place online.
+There were a few smaller live events, although not for the general public to just show up at and attend.
+The place to remember the day in 2020 was at home, either on one’s own or with members of one’s own household.

-Exact details about specific Lower Mainland events are to be confirmed.
-For more information about specific Remembrance Day ceremonies see our article about Lower Mainland Remembrance Day Events.
+For more information about specific Remembrance Day ceremonies in typical years see our article about Lower Mainland Remembrance Day Events.
 For general information about Remembrance Day, the holiday, see below.

 As a national holiday, Remembrance Day isn’t a victory celebration, but rather a time to reflect about the horrors of war and the sacrifices made by the men and women that have fought for Canada and the defense of other countries.